-If High Court Reverses Roe V. Wade, 22 States Likely To Ban Abortion
+If High Court Reverses Roe v.
+Wade, 22 States Likely To Ban Abortion

 Since 2011, states have enacted nearly 1,200 separate abortion restrictions, according to Guttmacher, making these types of laws far more common.

 As of now, four states — Louisiana, Mississippi and North and South Dakota — have what are known as abortion "trigger laws."
-Those laws — passed long after Roe was handed down — would make abortion illegal if and when the Supreme Court were to say Roe is no more.
+Those laws, passed long after Roe was handed down, would make abortion illegal if and when the Supreme Court were to say Roe is no more.

 "They are designed to make abortion illegal immediately," says Myrick.